Skip to main content

 Research Professor; Director Emeritus, 21st Century China Center

-Susan Shirk is a research professor and founding chair of the 21st Century China Center.
+Susan Shirk is a research professor at the UC San Diego School of Global Policy and Strategy and director emeritus of its 21st Century China Center.
 She is one of the most influential experts working on U.S.-China relations and Chinese politics.
 She is also director emeritus of the UC Institute on Global Conflict and Cooperation (IGCC).

 Susan Shirk first visited China in 1971 and has been teaching, researching and engaging China diplomatically ever since.
 From 1997-2000, Shirk served as Deputy Assistant Secretary of State in the Bureau of East Asia and Pacific Affairs, with responsibility for China, Taiwan, Hong Kong and Mongolia.